pkp/pkp-docs/admin-guide/en/statistics.md

 The solution to this problem is to review your configuration and reprocess statistics, as per the Configuration section below.

 **Cause 2:** The report is hitting the report plugin’s 5,000-row limit.
 This should be obvious by looking at the .csv report: if it stops at or around row 5,000 \(usually around row 5,006 due to some extra rows at the top of the report\), then this is the issue.
 The solution here is to shrink the amount of data you are trying to extract, for example by limiting the date span, and downloading multiple reports.
-You can manually merge multiple reports together.
+You can manually merge multiple reports together. **Note**: This issue only applies to OJS 3.1.1 or older.
+The 5,000 row limit was removed in OJS 3.1.2.

 Q: I’m trying to download regional information using the Custom Report Generator, but I’m not seeing any of this in my reports.